How to Find Frequent Flyer Deals in 2025

 It's worth researching the different reward programs, finding out which one works best for you, and then flying that airline as much as you can in order to rack up the miles.
 What should you look for when comparing frequent flyer miles?

 • How much are miles worth?
 The value of frequent flyer miles varies between airlines and can change over time within a single reward program.
-As of mid-2023, the value of 10,000 Delta miles was about $120.
-The same number of miles for Southwest was $135, and $150 for American.
+As of mid-2024, the value of 10,000 Delta miles was about $120.
+The same number of miles for Southwest was $150 (up from $135 the previous year), and $160 for American.

 • Is there a join fee?
 Some reward or loyalty programs are free to join.
 Others will have a fee when you sign up.
 Make sure you know what the expenses are before you agree to anything.